FROM CLIMATE GRIDLOCK TO A REGENERATIVE FINANCIAL SYSTEM GLOBAL CARBON REWARD

 — Dr. Delton Chen (Founder)

-The global economy, as it functions today, must grow to remain stable.
-Today, this growth is resulting in dangerous global heating and ecosystem breakdown.
+The world economy, as it functions today, must grow to remain stable.
+However, this growth is unsustainable because it is producing excessive greenhouse gas emissions, global heating, and ecosystem breakdown.
 How can we resolve this conundrum?

 ‘Carrot and Stick’ Carbon Pricing

-We make the claim that optimal growth can be achieved by combining ‘carrot and stick’ carbon pricing.
+We make the claim that balanced growth in carbon can be achieved by combining ‘carrot and stick’ carbon pricing.
 Most people are familiar with sticks.
 These include carbon taxes and cap-and-trade.

-The main focus of this website is a new monetary tool, called a carbon reward.
+The main focus of this website is a new type of monetary finance, called a ‘Global Carbon Reward’.
 The carbon reward will be a global ‘carrot’ for incentivising and funding climate mitigation and co-benefits.

 The purpose of the carbon reward is to improve carbon safety using three key strategies:

-fund sufficient conventional climate mitigation, including strategic energy infrastructure
+financing sufficient conventional climate mitigation, including new clean energy infrastructure

 The economic policy for the carbon reward has four key features: